Epic-Puranic chronology: Indigenous Aryanism - '10,000 years in India'

 The Epic-Puranic chronology has been referred to by proponents of Indigenous Aryanism, putting into question the Indo-Aryan migrations at ca. 1500 BCE and proposing older dates for the Vedic period.
 The conventional position is that the Aryans migrated into Northern India from Central Asia after 2000 BCE, bringing with them their language, which was the precursor of Sanskrit, the language of the Vedas, Itihasas and Puranas.
 The "indigenists", however, claim that the Aryans are indigenous to India, and the Indo-European languages radiated out from a homeland in India into their present locations.
 According to them, the Vedas are older than the second millennium BCE, and texts like the Mahabharata reflect historical events which took place before 1500 BCE.
 Some of them equate the Indus Valley Civilisation with the Vedic Civilisation, state that the Indus script was the progenitor of the Brahmi, and state that there is no difference between the people living in the (northern) Indo-European part and the (southern) Dravidian part.

+The theory of Indigenous Aryanism has no support in mainstream scholarship.

 The idea of "Indigenous Aryanism" fits into traditional Hindu ideas about their religion, namely that it has timeless origins, with the Vedic Aryans inhabiting India since ancient times.
 (Note: The Vedic Foundation states: "The history of Bharatvarsh (which is now called India) is the description of the timeless glory of the Divine dignitaries who not only Graced the soils of India with their presence and Divine intelligence, but they also showed and revealed the true path of peace, happiness and the Divine enlightenment for the souls of the world that still is the guideline for the true lovers of God who desire to taste the sweetness of His Divine love in an intimate style.")